pinselimo/Pythas/docs/source/index.rst

     >>> e.hello()
     Hello from Haskell!

-In the :ref:`pythas_usage` chapter you can find more details on using *Pythas*.
+In the :ref:`pythas_usage` chapter you can find more details on how to use *Pythas*.
 More practical examples are collected in a separate repository `Pythas-Examples <https://github.com/pinselimo/Pythas-Examples>`_.

 Contents
 ========